 The best time of the day for this drive is morning or late afternoon and not during midday when the sun is at its brightest.
 This is for getting the best pictures of the craters, the Western Rift Valley Escarpment and the Rwenzori Mountains of the Moon.

 The Katwe Explosion Crater Drive is 27 kilometers through one of the most scenic areas in Uganda and well worth a drive.
 There will be many photo opportunities of stunning Craters and Crater Lakes, you will not see the wildlife that you would on the savannah plains below, but you will see your share of Elephants and Buffaloes.
 Some say it takes you two hours plus to make this drive, that is cutting it short since there are too many photo opportunities for you along the way.

-Along the rather rough road you will view several dozen Explosion Craters, some of them filled with grass, forest, fresh water or salty water – during the dry season large elephant herds wander up to this higher point of Queen Elizabeth National Park.
+Along the rather rough road, you will view several dozen Explosion Craters, some of them filled with grass, forest, freshwater or salt water – during the dry season, large elephant herds wander up to this higher point of Queen Elizabeth National Park.
 The Explosion Crater Drive are not on most itineraries of visitors on Safari in Uganda but it is something that you want to fit in during your visit to the Park, you will certainly not regret it.

 Take some time when the Rwenzori Mountains of the Moon come into full view and take in the breathtaking beauty of the tallest Mountain range in Africa, taller than Europe’s Alps.

 One of the highlights will be stopping to view Lake Kitagata.
 The lake is fed by a salty hot spring and obviously little attraction to wildlife it has been featured in worldwide nature publications as has been the Kyemengo Crater which has no lake at its bottom it appears like a vast grassy Amphitheatre – just a stunning view.